lantoday/WebHealthTracker/README.md

 # WebHealthTracker

 Welcome to **WebHealthTracker**, your ultimate companion for monitoring and improving your health!
-This application is designed to help you track various aspects of your wellness journey, from daily steps to sleep patterns.
+This application is designed to help you track various aspects of your wellness journey, from daily steps, sleep patterns to medical history.

 ## Table of Contents